kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 * `Encaps(pk)` which, given a public key generates a _shared secret_ and an _encapsulation_
 * `Decaps(encapsulation, sk)`, which takes the encapsulation and returns the shared secret.

 KEM public keys _can't sign messages_; they're only suitable for _key exchange_.
 But, this mechanism can be used for authentication: arriving to the same shared secret proves that only the other correct party is the one you are communicating with.
-Thus, we need to define a new message flow for authentication.
+The consequence of using this new authentication is that we need to define a new message flow for authentication.

 ### What KEMs are out there?

 Current key exchange algorithms, like (EC)DH, can normally be rewritten as KEMs.
 Our proposal is defined using the KEMs from [HPKE][]; this currently defines a few KEMs based on ECDH algorithms like P-256 and X25519.
 [NIST is currently standardizing _Post-Quantum_ KEMs][nistpqc], which we expect will be added to HPKE.